MystenLabs/sui/README.md

 See [benchmarking](./benchmarking/README.md) for more information on how the generation and benchmarking of artificial workloads works.

+## Comparing Tx Queueing Mechanisms

+See [queues_test](./queues_test/README.md) for a micro-benchmark comparing different methods of internally implementing the transaction queues.

 ## Parallelizability Study of Sui Mainnet Workload

 See [sui_parallelizability](./sui_parallelizability/README.md) for a small tool